 “If you want to take the rest of the day off, I don’t mind,” said Fergus when she finally emerged from the bathroom.
 “We can do the recording session another day.
 It’s okay.”

 “Lets just do it,” said Saskia.
 “I need something to take my mind off…me.”

 “Well alright then!
 By the time I’m done with you, you’ll have forgotten your own name.”
 He waggled his eyebrows suggestively, which earned him a scowl from her.

 She spent most of the afternoon making embarrassing sounds into a microphone for Fergus.
 Judging from his barely-suppressed giggles, he found it much more entertaining than she did.
-She channelled all of her pain and frustration into her troll and orc voices, and felt a bit better afterwards.
+She channelled all of her pain and frustration into her troll and orc voices, and felt a bit better afterward.
 For the dwarf, she just used a slightly imperious version of her natural voice, avoiding the usual gruff Scottish trope.
 Besides, she couldn’t do a Scottish accent to save her life.

 “Hey, you were awesome,” said Fergus once she was done making a fool of herself.
 “These will definitely go in the demo, and I might even use them in the final game.”

 “Please don’t,” said Saskia.
 “Now I’ll be cringing every time I see a troll.”

 By the time she finished up for the day, the worm in her brain had started to breed little agonlings.
 Fergus offered to give her a ride home, which she gratefully accepted.
 Trying to ride a bicycle so soon after one of her seizures would really be tempting fate.
 They took a lot out of her.
 And today there hadn’t been much in her to begin with.